WELCOME TO ST. JAMES!

 need to help and contact the parishioner that leads that ministry.

-Our young singers are back to weekly rehearsals,
+Our young singers are back to weekly rehearsals, in the St Nicholas House!

 All young singers are encouraged to stay after church for lunch, a few

-any young people who may be interested in singing with us, this is a great
+games.
+If you know any young people who may be interested in singing with us, this is a great

 opportunity for new members to give it a try and see what we're all about.